- One part of a book by single author

 - Because the second example (from The Spenser Encyclopedia) is not widely-used, but more specialized in topic, full publication information is given in the works cited list.

-Last Name of the Author of the Introduction, Preface, Foreword, or Afterword, First Name.
-Introduction.
+Last Name of the Author (of the section/element), First Name.
+Description of section or "Title" (if unique title provided).
 Title of Book, by Author's Name, Publisher, Year of Publication, pp. Page Range.

 - The name of the part being cited, Introduction, Preface, Foreword, Afterword, etc. is in capitals, but not put in italics or enclosed in quotation marks.